Documentation

 Install Agent Zero

-This page contains the full onboarding path in the recommended order: install, first run, open the Web UI, configure models, then move into the ongoing topics like local models, persistence, updates, and sharing.
+This page contains the full onboarding path in the recommended order: install, first run, open the Web UI, add host control if you need it, configure models, then move into the ongoing topics like local models, persistence, updates, and sharing.

 Step 0